jhuapl-boss/boss-manage/docs/Auth.md

 ### boss-oidc
 The [boss-oidc](https://github.com/jhuapl-boss/boss-oidc.git) plugin is a custom plugin that provides a single configuration function for both the django-oidc and drf-oidc-auth plugins.
-It also provides a some custom authentication hooks by extending the existing plugins.
+It also provides some custom authentication hooks by extending the existing plugins.
 It integrates the Boss with KeyCloak and mozilla-django-oidc.